Best High-Resolution Satellite Images: Alternatives to Google Maps

 More Frequent Updates:

-- Zoom Earth (every 15 minutes)
+- Zoom Earth (weather-focused updates)

-- Sentinel Hub (5-day cycle)
+- Sentinel Hub (regular satellite revisit cycles)

 Specialized Features: